 Listings frequently offer a commission bonus (above a base-line 3%) to induce agents to SELL the home to their buyer clients.
 BRRETA does not require buyer agents to disclose the commission they are receiving until closing.
-Because a commission bonus influences an agent to nudge her buyer-client toward one home over another, accepting a commission bonus is a conflict of interest.
+Because a commission bonus (by design) influences an agent to steer her buyer-client toward one home over another, accepting a commission bonus is a conflict of interest.

 True Agency requires that we disclose and rebate to our buyer-client any commission or bonus paid to us in excess of a 3% commission share.

 Steering Buyer Clients

 BRRETA permits an agent to choose whether or not to show a buyer-client a particular home, or to influence a client’s decision with respect to a particular home, based on the agent’s and her brokerage’s interests.
 It is more profitable (to an agent and her brokerage) for clients to purchase the agents listings, her brokerage’s listings or listings offering a commission bonus.
 It is also common for agents to steer clients away from by-owner homes, limited-service listings or homes in which other buyer-clients may have an interest.